Willy-Kimura/FontsInstaller/README.md

 > `Install-Package FontsInstaller`

+To install the command-line utility via [NuGet](To install via the [NuGet Package Manager](https://www.nuget.org/packages/FontsInstaller/) Console, run:), run:

+> `Install-Package FontsInstaller.Cmd`

-To get the command-line utility, *FontsInstaller.Cmd*, head over to the [Releases](https://github.com/Willy-Kimura/FontsInstaller/releases) section.
+You can also head over to the [Releases](https://github.com/Willy-Kimura/FontsInstaller/releases) section to download releases manually.

 # Features
 Here's a comprehensive list of the features available: